tmiliant/Path-Signatures-In-Machine-Learning/README.md

 ## Path signature

-We use a pure mathematics tool called the "path signature" to build features for machine learning.
+I use a pure mathematics tool called the "path signature" to build features for machine learning.

 There are plenty of resources for understanding this topic, here is the best one I know so far: https://arxiv.org/abs/1603.03788 .